swasti-jain19/GreenCycles_Movie_Rental_Database/README.md

 * **City:** 🏙️ Stores information about cities.
 * **Country:** 🌎 Stores information about countries.

+## Importing SQL Data into pgAdmin

+This guide outlines the steps to import data from an SQL file into a PostgreSQL database using pgAdmin.

+**1. Open pgAdmin**

+* Launch pgAdmin on your system.

+**2. Connect to your Server**

+* In the left-hand pane, expand the "Servers" node.
+* Click on the server you want to connect to.

+**3. Select the Database**

+* Expand the "Databases" node under your server.
+* Select the specific database where you want to import the data.

+**4. Open Query Tool**

+* Right-click on the selected database and choose "Query Tool" from the context menu.

+**5. Load the SQL File**

+* In the Query Tool window, click on the "Open File" button (it usually looks like a folder icon).
+* Browse to and select the `.sql` file containing your insert statements.

+**6. Execute the Query**

+* Press F5 or click on the "Execute" button (the play button icon) to run the SQL commands in the file.

+**7. Verify the Results**

+* Once the execution is complete, you can query the relevant tables in your database to verify that the data has been inserted correctly.

 **A Note from the Developer**

 I enjoyed working on this project and learning about the intricacies of database design and SQL.
 I hope this repository serves as a valuable resource for others interested in data analysis and database management.